-You were not born with phobia of things that are sour.
+You were not born with acerophobia.
 Somehow, you ‘learned’ the fear from one or more unpleasant experiences.

 If your history is like many of the clients we’ve worked with over the years, you may not even remember how it all started.
-But still you’ve probably found yourself shaking or anxious or red-faced or sweaty… or any combination of these and other symptoms of phobia of things that are sour
+But still you’ve probably found yourself shaking or anxious or red-faced or sweaty… or any combination of these and other symptoms of acerophobia

 That’s because there’s a part of your brain that thinks it recognizes ‘danger’ (based on previous nasty experiences), and which switches you into ‘fight or flight’ mode.
 That’s the pounding heart.
 Not very useful when you really want to be calm, relaxed, and clear-headed.